franciscovilchezv/platform-based-development/Labs/Lab1/README.md

 For Windows 10 or more, we recommend the usage of Linux WSL.
 Find the installation guide [here](./wsl_installation.md).

 Additionally, we will use [Hyper.js](https://hyper.is/) for running the Linux WSL instead of the default terminal included.
+(Options)

-For other Windows versions, you will nned to go with the [Gitbash](https://www.geeksforgeeks.org/working-on-git-bash/) or [Cygwin](https://cygwin.com/install.html).
+For other Windows versions, you will need to go with the [Gitbash](https://www.geeksforgeeks.org/working-on-git-bash/) or [Cygwin](https://cygwin.com/install.html).

 Learn the basics: [Terminal 101](./terminal_101.md)